sehoxjeong/sehoxjeong/README.md

 ## 🤩 Research Interests
-I am interested in **how firms' financial decision making affects the economy**.
+I am interested in **how firms' financial decision making affects the economy or vice versa**.
 ### Macrofinance
 (Introduction to be Updated.)
 Interconnection between the Wall Street and the Main Street.
 Financial markets and business cycles.
 Firm dynamics with financial frictions.